coderabbitai/ai-pr-reviewer/README.md

   is responsible for reviewing the changes, evaluate the quality, and decide whether to merge the pull request.

-  **This action has a "score" action that asks ChatGPT to score the pull request, and give a short comment as a explanation.
-That should be a "good hint" when starting a code review.**

 - Leave too much comments on Github pull requests

   Some of existing actions send each hunks in a pull request diff to ChatGPT,